Rise Broadband Internet in Minnesota at a Glance

 | Rise 25 | 25 / 5 Mbps | Fixed Wireless | $45/mo |

 Fixed wireless plans require line-of-sight to a Rise tower, which a site survey will confirm during the installation process.
 Fiber availability is limited to specific neighborhoods in Minnesota, with expanding coverage near Minneapolis and St. Paul.
-Actual speeds may vary depending on distance from the tower, weather conditions common to the Twin Cities metro, Iron Range, and prairie farmland, and network congestion.
+Actual speeds may vary depending on distance from the tower, weather conditions common to the Twin Cities metro, Iron Range.
+Prairie farmland, and network congestion.
 Equipment rental fees may apply; contact Rise for current promotions in Hennepin County and surrounding areas.

 Rise Broadband Coverage in Minnesota

-Rise Broadband's Minnesota coverage area spans the Twin Cities metro, Iron Range, and prairie farmland, with tower locations designed to serve both suburban edges and deeply rural communities.
+Rise Broadband's Minnesota coverage area spans the Twin Cities metro, Iron Range.
+Prairie farmland, with tower locations designed to serve both suburban edges and deeply rural communities.
 The fixed wireless network reaches portions of Hennepin County, Ramsey County, and Dakota County, with the densest coverage around Minneapolis and St. Paul.
-Rural subscribers near Rochester and Duluth benefit from Rise's focused investment in areas affected by harsh winters, lake-dotted terrain, and long distances between towns, where traditional wired providers have been slow to build.
+Rural subscribers near Rochester and Duluth benefit from Rise's focused investment in areas affected by harsh winters, lake-dotted terrain.
+Long distances between towns, where traditional wired providers have been slow to build.

 Fiber deployment in Minnesota is more limited, targeting select communities where Rise has secured construction permits and right-of-way agreements.
 Residents should check Rise Broadband's coverage map online, as new towers and fiber routes are commissioned throughout the year.
 The company also participates in FCC broadband subsidy programs, including the Affordable Connectivity Program, to extend service to low-income households in underserved parts of Minnesota.